7 Misbeliefs About What it Means to Be An Adult

 I am exactly the right age I need to be

 As it turns out, one of the challenges of the human condition that is more easily fixable than others is removing the self-judgment we feel for reacting “wrong.”
-That’s a layer off the burdens we are already feeling that we can right now just lift off.
+That’s a layer off the burdens we already feel that we can lift off right now.

 So let’s get a few things straight: